OpenBioSim/biosimspace_tutorials/03_steered_md/02_trajectory_analysis.md

 ## 4. Example application - Markov State Modelling
 <div id="msm">

 There are multiple potential applications, such as studying membrane permeability or ligand residence time.
-Another use is for the additional exploration of conformational space for predicting allosteric modulation using Markov State Models (MSMs).
-There is a lot to consider when building MSMs, and the method is not covered in this tutorial.
-Here the python library [PyEMMA](http://emma-project.org/latest/) was used, which has extensive examples and documentation.
+Here we briefly highlight one application of sMD simulations enabled by BioSimSpace in the AMMo software project.
+AMMo ("Allostery in Markov Models") was developed to evaluate the allosteric effects of protein mutations or ligand binding by combining sMD with Markov State Models (MSMs).
+AMMo uses the Python library \href{http://emma-project.org/latest/}{PyEMMA} was to implement MSMs.
 The integration of sMD in this allosteric modulation prediction workflow is illustrated below:

 <img src="figures/ensemble-md-protocol.png" width=400>

-[Hardie *et al*](https://www.nature.com/articles/s42004-023-00926-1) report a detailed study of allosteric modulators of PTP1B using this sMD/MSM methodology with notebooks for the PTP1B case study available on [GitHub](https://github.com/michellab/AMMo/tree/main/examples/example_ptp1b).
+[Hardie *et al*](https://www.nature.com/articles/s42004-023-00926-1) report a detailed study of allosteric modulators of PTP1B using this sMD/MSM methodology with notebooks for the PTP1B case study available on [GitHub](https://github.com/michellab/AMMo/tree/main/examples/PTP1B).